timebertt/term-paper-servicemesh/content/10-microservices.md

 \todo[inline]{extensibility of k8s allows service mesh implementations like istio, linkerd}

 ## Challenges

+As mentioned earlier, there are quite a lot of benefits of implementing a microservice architecture, especially when applications and organizations grow to a large size.
+Also, microservice-oriented architectures can gain a lot from containerization and deployment to a container orchestration engine like Kubernetes.
+Nevertheless, there are still some common challenges left, that microservices will face.

 - remote calls are more expensive than in-process calls
 - different programming languages